yebarryallen/Jinquanye-academic-website/content/authors/admin/_index.md

   - bibliography
 highlight_name: true
 ---
-I am currently enrolled in the Sanford School of Public Policy and the Nicholas School of the Environment at Duke University for my Masters in Environmental Policy.
+I am currently enrolled in the Nicholas School of the Environment at Duke University for my Masters in Environmental Policy.
 I am **seeking** **a future PhD position**.
 I am currently working on the application of LLM to the field of environmental policy and meta-analysis.